 Selections in filter panes

-During analysis you click a compressed filter pane dimension to open a selection list.
+During analysis, you make selections in a filter pane listbox.
+Click a collapsed filter pane dimension to open a selection listbox.

 When you make a selection, it is reflected in the small bars at the bottom of each filter pane dimension.
 Four states can be displayed in the bars: selected (green), possible (white), alternative (light gray), and excluded (dark gray).
 Locked values are indicated by a lock icon.
 The details of the selections are displayed in the selections bar, above the sheet.
 You can click an item to see the details and change your selection.